imattau/nostr-community-conventions/ncc-06-example/ncc06-relay/README.md

 # NCC-06 Minimal Relay + Sidecars + Simple Client (Node.js)

-This project implements a minimal Node.js-based Nostr relay, sidecar publisher, and client resolver/connector, adhering to the NCC-06 specification for decentralized service discovery.
+This project pairs a Node.js-based NIP-01 relay with Node.js sidecar and client helpers to exercise the NCC-06 conventions for discovery and resolver-driven trust.
+The relay, sidecar, and `ncc06-client` harness are all JavaScript modules that cooperate to publish NCC-02/NCC-05 data and resolve identity URIs.

 ## Project Structure

+- `lib/relay.js`: The Node relay implementation delivering a protocol-dumb NIP-01 server that stores events and serves filters.
-- `relay/`: Contains the NIP-01 WebSocket relay server implementation.
+- `scripts/run-relay.js`: Launches the Node relay using `config.json`.
+- `certs/`: TLS key/cert pair used by the `wss://` interface (packaged for the harness).
-- `sidecar/`: Contains scripts for publishing NCC-00, NCC-02, and NCC-05 events to the relay.
+- `ncc06-sidecar/`: Contains scripts for publishing NCC-00, NCC-02, and NCC-05 events to the relay.
-- `client/`: Contains the client-side resolver and connector logic for NCC-06.
+- `ncc06-client/`: Contains the client-side resolver and connector logic for NCC-06.
 - `test/`: Automated tests to validate NCC-06 behaviors.
 - `docs/`: Placeholder for NCC-00, NCC-02, NCC-05, and NCC-06 documentation.
 - `config.json`: Global configuration for the project.